How to File a Flood Insurance Claim After Hurricane Harvey

 Step 1: Does Your Insurance Policy Cover Flood Damage?

-Standard homeowner’s insurance policies do not cover flood damage caused by rain or storm surge.
+Standard homeowner’s insurance policies do not cover flood damage caused by rain or storm surges.
 Flood insurance must be obtained from the National Flood Insurance Program (NFIP), which is administered by the Federal Emergency Management Agency (FEMA).

-Unfortunately, it’s estimated that only 10 to 20 percent of Houston and Beaumont homeowners had flood insurance when Hurricane Harvey made land fall, because most were told that they didn’t need it since their homes or business were located outside the 100-year floodplain (meaning there’s less than a 1 percent chance that the property would flood in a given year).
+Unfortunately, it’s estimated that only 10 to 20 percent of Houston and Beaumont homeowners had flood insurance when Hurricane Harvey made landfall, because most were told that they didn’t need it since their homes or business were located outside the 100-year floodplain (meaning there’s less than a 1 percent chance that the property would flood in a given year).